Incremental Refinements and Multiple Descriptions with Feedback: Incremental Multiple Descriptions with Feedback

 \subsubsection{Extension to General Sources and Distortion Measures}

-Our results indicate that the new idea of encoding a source into independent encodings and then incrementally improving the reconstruction quality over $M$ rounds is (nearly) optimal for a wide variety of sources and distortion measures.
-In this section, we will demonstrate how one can apply our proposed threshold vector quantizer in practice to an arbitrary source and distortion measure.
-We will demonstrate its use on the Laplacian source under the two-sided absolute distortion measure, which allows us to compare the operational performance to the corresponding Shannon lower bound.
+Our results indicate that the new idea of encoding a source into independent encodings and then incrementally improving the reconstruction quality over $M$ rounds is (nearly) asymptotically optimal for a wide variety of sources and distortion measures.
+In this section, we will demonstrate how one can apply our proposed threshold vector quantizer in practice to the Laplacian source under the two-sided absolute distortion measure.
+Specifically, we only have to choose a desired $\xi$ threshold and calculate centroids to form the codebook.
+Thus, the approach is applicable to quite general sources and distortion measures.
+We choose the Laplacian source under the two-sided distortion measure, since its RDF is known in closed-form, which makes it possible to compare the operational performance to the optimum.
 We compare the performance in terms of the accumulated rate-loss when encoding the source in $M=1,2,$ or $3$ rounds, respectively.
 In each round, we encode into $K$ descriptions, where we set $K=d$, i.e., the dimension of the source vector.
 In the simulations, we have used $d=20$ dimensional vectors, and $L=10^6$ realizations.
 The vectors are i.i.d.\ and the elements within each vector are also i.i.d.
-The results are presented in Fig.~\ref{fig:laplace}, and the Matlab code for generating the results in Fig.~\ref{fig:laplace} are shown below.
+The results are presented in Fig.~\ref{fig:laplace}.
 In this simulation we have pre-calculated the centroids for each round, using different realizations of the same source.
 We also explicitly exploit that the source is symmetric around zero, and that it has zero mean.

 For the case of $M=1$, we have used $\xi = 0.5265$.
 This leads to a distortion of 0.5377, which is equivalent to -2.6946 dB.
 In order to calculate the rate, we count the number of times that the elements of the $\ell$-th source dimension is greater than the threshold $\xi$ and divide by $L$.
 In principle, this corresponds to the probability $p$ of the "rare" symbol in the $\epsilon/1$-channel introduced in Section~\ref{sec:eps-1}.
 The rate is obtained from the binary entropy: $R= -p\log_2(p) - (1-p)\log_2(1-p)$.
 Thus, we assume that an efficient entropy encoder will be applied, so that the operational coding rate gets arbitrarily close to the discrete entropy of the quantized output.